Skip to content

 Best Transportation in Hong Kong

 Getting around Hong Kong is very convenient.
-Recently, the new Hong Kong West Kowloon Station opened, now connecting Hong Kong to mainland China.
-You don’t need to get off the train once crossing the border since part of the train stations belongs to China (Hongkongers aren’t happy about this), and you’ll get your Visa checked there.
+Recently, the new Hong Kong West Kowloon Station opened, connecting Hong Kong to China.

 Final thoughts

-Hong Kong is a vibrant place that might be your starting point to explore China.
-Although I’m not a big fan of this city, I hope to have the chance to get back there again, this time without having to worry about my Visa and explore it a bit more.
+Hong Kong is a vibrant place, and although I’m not a big fan of this city, I hope to have the chance to get back there again, this time without having to worry about my visa and exploring it a bit more.

 Leave a Reply